Home Car Shopping How to Exchange Funds in Private Car Sales

 Certified Check

-To certify a personal check, you simply take it to your bank, which verifies adequate funds are in your account.
+To certify a personal check, you simply take it to your bank, which verifies that sufficient funds are in your account.
 It marks the check as certified and holds those funds exclusively for payment of that check.
 In other words, it guarantees the account balance will cover the check when presented for payment.
 Because payment is guaranteed, the seller’s bank usually treats it as cash when deposited, providing immediate access to the funds.
 Other banks may process the payment as a regular check, delaying the seller’s access to the funds.

 Fraud is still possible because the certification can be forged.
 Therefore, the seller should verify the check with the issuing bank before releasing the title or the car.
 Your bank may or may not charge a fee for certification.
 In general, we advise sellers to avoid certified checks because of the possibility of fraud and the potential for delayed payment.